Frequently Asked Questions

 - It is important that you contact your local county child support office to discuss this request.
 Counties have been provided guidance to accept requests from parents for review and adjustment of their child support order via email.
 Conferences with parents can be conducted virtually (phone, email, Skype, etc.).

-Recently the IRS announced it will be mailing reimbursement checks to those who filed joint income tax returns for 2019 who had their stimulus payments intercepted to pay back child support owed by their spouse.
+In 2020, the IRS announced it would mail reimbursement checks to those who filed joint income tax returns for 2019 who had their first round of stimulus payments intercepted to pay back child support owed by their spouse.
 Normally these joint filers must file an “injured spouse” claim with the IRS to receive their portion of these funds, but now payments will be sent whether or not a claim has been filed.
-Please see below for changes to the process caused by this decision that may affect you.
+Please visit the IRS website for more information.

 How do I know if I might get one of these payments?

-- If you received a letter from the IRS notifying you that funds were held to pay back child support owed by your spouse, you may be receiving one of these checks.
+- If you received a letter from the IRS notifying you that funds from the first round of Economic Impact Payments were held to pay back child support owed by your spouse, you may be receiving one of these checks.

 What if I WANT my payment to help pay off my spouse’s case?